reactiveui/website/input/docs/guidelines/platform/windows-presentation-framework.md

 - https://reactiveui.net/docs/handbook/events/

+When starting a WPF application from another application (e.g. Console) set `RxApp.MainThreadScheduler` to a `DispatcherScheduler` after creating the WPF application on a separate thread, to avoid threading errors.

 Use your normal WPF concepts that you would usually use in WPF development.
 There's also some extension methods which will make your life easier

 - https://reactiveui.net/api/reactiveui/reactiveusercontrol_1/